breatheco-de/content/src/content/how-to/how-to-multiply-in-python.md

 print(multNumpy(arr))
 #Output: 120
 ```
-Firsdt we need to `import numpy` to be able to use it, and then with `numpy.prod()` we pass the element we want to multiply (in this case, our array of numbers)
+First we need to `import numpy` to be able to use it, and then with `numpy.prod()` we pass the element we want to multiply (in this case, our array of numbers)

-# Multiply lists of numbers with lambda and reduce
+# Multiply lists of numbers with reduce

 Lambda is one of the most used methods in the python library, here´s how to use it along with `reduce` to multiply lists